CudaText-addons/cuda_hilite_occurrences/readme/readme.txt

 Plugin for CudaText.
-Highlights all occurrences of current word (under caret), or selected text, with background color.
-Color is taken from current syntax-theme.
+Highlights (with background color) all occurrences of current word (under caret), or selected text.
-Highlighted fragments can be marked with multi-selections.
+Color is taken from the current syntax-theme.

-To set hotkeys for commands, use F9 functionality in Command palette (Ctrl+Shift+P).
+Highlighted fragments can also be marked with multi-selections.

 ------------------------------

 Commands in "Plugins / Highlight Occurrences" menu: